Estimation and Inference on Treatment Effects Under Treatment-Based Sampling: Appendix: Estimators of Variances and Covariances

-The supplemental note is a continuation of the appendix in \cite{Song/Yu:17:WP} and contains six sections.
-Section \ref{sec: semiparametric efficiency} gives the computation of semiparametric efficiency bounds.
-Section \ref{supsec:fwsr} presents a proof for Corollary \ref{corr:step_down}.
+The supplemental note collects auxillary results and proofs for \cite{Song/Yu:20:WP}.
+Section \ref{sec: semiparametric efficiency} computes the semiparametric efficiency bounds (for Theorem \ref{th:eff_bound}).
+Section \ref{supsec:fwsr} presents a proof for Theorem \ref{thm:step_down}.
 Section \ref{supsec:weakcon} contains a proof for Theorem \ref{th:weak convergence}.
-Section \ref{supsec:auxiliary} contains further auxiliary results that are used in the proof of Theorem \ref{th:weak convergence}.
-Section \ref{supsec:FIEst} presents another set of efficient estimators for $\tau_{ate}(p)$ and $\tau_{tet}(p)$ that are based on fixed integration.
-Section \ref{supsec:MC} contains supplementary Monte Carlo simulations which use alternative specifications.
+Section \ref{supsec:auxiliary} contains auxiliary results that are used in the proof of Theorem \ref{th:weak convergence}.
+Let us clarify the expectation notations used in the supplement.
+The notation of expectation, $\mathbf{E}$, without a subscript, is assumed to be under $P$, the target population.
+Expectation $\mathbf{E}_{Q}$ denotes expectation under $Q$, the design probability.
+The shorthand notation $\mathbf{E}_{d,w}\equiv\mathbf{E}\left[\cdot \mid (D,W)=(d,w)\right]$.
+We use $\mathbf{E}_{p}$ to denote the expectation for the population that is associated with a generic share vector $p$.